una/personal-goals/ideas-and-misc/book-checklist.md

 - [ ] Thinking, Fast and Slow -- Daniel Kahneman <-- got bored, stopped
 - [ ] How to Create a Mind -- Ray Kurzweil <-- got bored, stopped
 - [x] The Innovators -- Walter Isaacson
-- [ ] The Art of Deception -- Kevin Mitnick
+- [ ] The Art of Deception -- Kevin Mitnick <-- got bored, stopped
-- [ ] Ready Player One -- Ernest Cline
+- [x] Ready Player One -- Ernest Cline

+## April 2015
+- [ ] We Are Anonymous -- Parmy Olson

 To-Read
 ---